akshaypt7/purifit_chatbot_rasa/data/nlu.md

 - I want to register for [guarantee](gaurantee_details)
 - do you have [warantee](gaurantee_details) for cartridge?
 - [warantee](gaurantee_details) details share
+- what warranty do you offer
+- what warranty do you offe

 ## intent:thanks
 - thankyou